 Make the chili oil:

-6. Carefully pour the homemade chili oil into a sterilized jar.
+6. Let cool.
+Carefully pour the homemade chili oil into a sterilized jar.
 Let the chili oil cool completely before covering and storing.
 You can use it immediately or wait a day for the flavors to develop more fully.

 Store the chili oil in sterilized jars